MicheleGa/EfficientDet/README.md

 Install first all the dependencies in the *requirements.txt* file.
 Then the entry point is in *main.py*, where you can adjust hyperparamenters and decide which model to use.
+Since my GPU resources were not sufficient, I used Google Colab (free account), in which I deployed a jupyter notebook that made the training and code demo.

 # Third Party Code